-A grant from the European Union must not have the purpose or effect of producing a profit within the framework of the project carried out by the beneficiary.
+A grant financed from the Union budget must not have the purpose or effect of producing a profit within the framework of the project carried out by the beneficiary.
 Profit is defined as surplus of the receipts over the eligible costs incurred by the beneficiary, when the request is made for payment of the balance.
 The no-profit principle does not apply to grants provided in the form of a unit cost, a lump sum or a flat-rate financing, including scholarships, neither to grant requests that do not exceed 60 000 EUR.
 For the purpose of calculating the profit generated by the grant, co-financing in the form of contributions in kind will not be taken into account.

 Furthermore, an EU grant is an incentive to carry out a project which would not be feasible without the EU financial support, and is based on the principle of co-financing.
-Co-financing implies that the EU grant may not finance the entire costs of the project; the project must be funded by sources of co-financing other than the EU grant.
+Co-financing implies that the EU grant may not finance the entire costs of the project; the project must be funded by sources of co-financing other than the EU grant (e.g. beneficiary's own resources, income generated by the action, financial contributions from third parties).